Office of Strategic Services: Activities

 While the OSS "Dogwood-chain" produced a lot of information, its reliability was increasingly questioned by British intelligence.
 By May 1944, through collaboration between the OSS, British intelligence, Cairo, and Washington, the entire Dogwood-chain was found to be unreliable and dangerous.
 Planting phony information into the OSS was intended to misdirect the resources of the Allies.
-Schwartz's Dogwood-chain, which was the largest American intelligence gathering tool in occupied territory, was shortly thereafter shut down.
+Schwarz's Dogwood-chain, which was the largest American intelligence gathering tool in occupied territory, was shortly thereafter shut down.

 The OSS purchased Soviet code and cipher material (or Finnish information on them) from émigré Finnish army officers in late 1944.
 Secretary of State Edward Stettinius, Jr., protested that this violated an agreement President Roosevelt made with the Soviet Union not to interfere with Soviet cipher traffic from the United States.
 General Donovan might have copied the papers before returning them the following January, but there is no record of Arlington Hall receiving them, and CIA and NSA archives have no surviving copies.
 This codebook was in fact used as part of the Venona decryption effort, which helped uncover large-scale Soviet espionage in North America.

-RYPE was the codename of the airborne unit who was dropped in the Norwegian mountains of Snåsa on March 24, 1945 to carry out sabotage actions behind enemy lines.
+RYPE was the codename of the airborne unit who was dropped in the Norwegian mountains of Snåsa on March 24, 1945, to carry out sabotage actions behind enemy lines.
 From the base at the Gjefsjøen mountain farm, the group conducted successful railroad sabotages, with the intention of preventing the withdrawal of German forces from northern Norway.
 Operasjon Rype was the only U.S. operation on German-occupied Norwegian soil during WW2.
 The group consisted mainly of Norwegian Americans recruited from the 99th Infantry Battalion.
 Operasjon Rype was led by William Colby.

 The OSS sent four teams of two under Captain Stephen Vinciguerra (codename Algonquin, teams Alsace, Poissy, S&S and Student), with Operation Varsity in March 1945 to infiltrate and report from behind enemy lines, but none succeeded.
-Team S&S had two agents in Wehrmacht uniforms and a captured Kϋbelwagon; to report by radio.
-But the Kϋbelwagon was put out of action while in the glider; three tires and the long-range radio were shot up (German gunners were told to attack the gliders not the tow planes).
+Team S&S had two agents in Wehrmacht uniforms and a captured Kϋbelwagen; to report by radio.
+But the Kϋbelwagen was put out of action while in the glider; three tires and the long-range radio were shot up (German gunners were told to attack the gliders not the tow planes).